sysdiglabs/charts/charts/sysdig-deploy/README.md

 ## KSPM Collector

 For possible configuration values of the kspm-collector, please refer to the kspm-collector subchart [README](https://github.com/sysdiglabs/charts/blob/master/charts/kspm-collector/README.md).
-All agent-specific configuration can be prefixed with `kspmCollector.` to apply them to this chart.
+All specific configuration can be prefixed with `kspmCollector.` to apply them to this chart.

 Example: override apiEndpoint variable for kspmCollector chart